lorpac/amino_acid_network/README.md

 pip install -r requirements.txt
 ```

 You also need Rodigo Gilardi's class [biographs](https://github.com/rodogi/biographs).
 Clone it and do not forget to add the class folder (`biograps/biographs`) to you Python path.
-Alternatively, if you are using a pip virtual environment `env`, you can manually add it to your packages by saving a copy in the directory `env\Lib\site-packages`.
+Alternatively, if you are using a pip virtual environment `env`, you can manually add it to your packages by saving a copy in the directory `env/Lib/site-packages`.
 To do so, move to the site-packages folder of your virtual environment or of your Python system install ad type
 ```
 git clone https://github.com/rodogi/biographs .tmp;
 mv .tmp/biographs .;